Frequently Asked Questions

 What age is this course appropriate for?

 We recommend mature middle schooler and up.
 This was recorded with a group ranging in age from 16 to 60s.
+We have had at least one mother/daughter take this course together and the 10-year old daughter was positively engaged with the material and able to translate that into her theater experiences.
 If you are resonating with it, we encourage you to give it a try.

 What is this class?